Medical expert of the article

 Micronodular hyperplasia of the adrenal gland

-Hyperplasia of medial adrenal gland
+Hyperplasia of the medial adrenal stalk

-Adrenogenital syndrome refers to congenital hyperplasia of the adrenal cortex due to the dysfunction of the activity of enzymes responsible for steroid biosynthesis.
-These enzymes regulate the hormones of the adrenals and gonads, so it is possible to simultaneously break down the hormonal secretion of the genital area.
+Adrenogenital syndrome refers to congenital hyperplasia of the adrenal cortex caused by dysfunction of the enzymes responsible for steroid biosynthesis.
+These enzymes regulate the hormones of the adrenal glands and sex glands, so simultaneous disorder of hormonal secretion of the genital area is possible.

-Pathology is recognized by the following distinctive features:
+The pathology is recognized by the following distinctive features:

 - excessive pigmentation of the external genital area;